rydmike/squircle_study/README.md

 * from: Flutter SDK
 * url: https://api.flutter.dev/flutter/painting/BeveledRectangleBorder-class.html'

-For obvious reason this shape is not compared, it is only included in the demo to show an alternative corner shape that exists but is rarely used in the Flutter SDK.
+For obvious reason this shape is not compared, it is only included in the demo to show an alternative corner shape that exists, but is rarely used in the Flutter SDK.